nspcc-dev/dbft/formal-models/README.md

 a state graph diameter that was large enough to believe the presented models solve the dBFT 2.0 liveness lock problems.

+### Common `Commit` message improvement note

+Here and below we assume that `Commit` messages should bear preparation hashes from all nodes that have sent the preparation message (>= `M` but not including a whole `PrepareRequest`).
+This quickly synchronizes nodes still at the preparation stage when someone else collects enough preparations.
+It at the same time prevents malicious/byzantine nodes from sending spoofed `Commit` messages.
+The `Commit` message size becomes a little bigger, but since it's just hashes it still fits into a single packet in the vast majority of the cases, so it doesn't really matter.

 ### dBFT 2.1 stages-based model

 The basic idea of this model is to split the consensus process into three subsequent stages marked as `I`, `II` and `III` at the scheme.
-To perform a transition between two subsequent stages each consensus node should wait for a certain set of messages to be received so that it's possible to gather a full picture of the neighbours' decisions in the current consensus round.
+To perform a transition between two subsequent stages each consensus node should wait for a set of messages from at least `M` consensus nodes to be received so that it's possible to complete a full picture of the neighbours' decisions in the current consensus round.
+In other words, no transition can happen unless we have `M` number of messages from the subsequent round, timers are only set up after we have this number of messages, just to wait for (potentially) a whole set of them.
 At the same time, each of the stages has its own `ChangeView[1,2,3]` message to exit to the next consensus round (view) if something goes wrong in the current one and there's definitely no ability to continue consensus process in the current view.
 Below there's a short description